 - Check cut pieces.
 Make sure that none of the pieces contain any information that could mean anything to anyone.

 - Dispose.
-Dispose of the pieces over a period of time, throwing out a few pieces for the garbage men each time they come.
+Dispose of the pieces over a period of time, throwing out a few pieces for the bin men each time they come.

 Other ways to dispose of your expired credit card